alexandre-meline/drf-nuxt-supabase-boilerplate/README.md

 - **User Profile Management:** Model user profiles with the ability to store names and manage authentication.

-- **Subscription Tracking:** Manage user subscriptions, integrated with Stripe to handle subscriptions, customers, and current periods.
+- **Subscription Tracking:** Read user subscriptions, integrated with Stripe to handle subscriptions, customers, and current periods.

 - **Supabase Integration:** Access and manipulate data via a connection to a Supabase database, leveraging PostgreSQL's capabilities to scale ETL processes.